lorisipsum/tidytues_13Feb2024/README.md

-Attempting to create my first electron app from this silly dashboard.
+Attempting to create my first electron app from this silly dashboard using https://github.com/lawalter/r-shiny-electron-app as a guide.